pimutils/khal/doc/source/configspec.rst

     command to be executed if no command is given when executing khal this is a rather important subcommand

-      :type: option, allowed values are *calendar*, *agenda* and *interactive*
+      :type: option, allowed values are *calendar*, *agenda*, *interactive* and **
       :default: calendar

+.. _default-print_new:

+.. object:: print_new

+    after adding a new event, what should be printed

+      :type: option, allowed values are *event*, *path* and *False*
+      :default: False

 .. _default-show_all_days:

 .. object:: show_all_days

-    by default, khal does not show days without event in calendar and agenda displays.
-Setting this to True makes khal show all days.
+    By default, khal displays only dates with event in "agenda' view.
+    Setting this to *True* will show all days in "agenda", even when there is no event

       :type: boolean
       :default: False